Content Marketing

 Whereas both programs are cross-platform, Notion is available on the web, desktop, and mobile, and Obsidian has native apps for all major operating systems.
 So both note-taking tools can be with you wherever your laptop or phone is without any problem.

 The thing is, what works if you “unplug” is quite different.
 Obsidian is an offline-first application; you can be completely offline during the day and then sync with Obsidian Sync.
-Notion’s offline mode is there mainly for working offline on the selected pages, but it still requires a strong connection most of the time.
+Notion’s offline mode is mainly for working on selected pages, but it still requires a strong connection most of the time.

 Sync, Speed & Reliability